demonishan/gradientor/FEATURE_IDEAS.md

 6. Accessibility Checker
    - Warn if gradients have poor contrast or are not colorblind-friendly.

-7. Multi-Format Support
-   - Support for repeating, conic, and elliptical gradients.

 8. Live Preview on Elements
    - Show how the gradient looks on buttons, cards, or backgrounds.